Climate-Resilient Buildings and Core Public Infrastructure Initiative

-- Rewrote the Canadian Standards Association (CSA) Guideline on Durability of Building (CSA S478) – a previously optional guideline – as a standard (Durability in buildings), which sets forth minimum requirements to assist designers in creating durable buildings.
+- Rewrote the CSA Group's Guideline on Durability of Building (CSA S478) – previously a guideline – as a standard (Durability in buildings), which sets forth minimum requirements to assist designers in creating durable buildings.

 - Developed a new standard with the CSA Group on Performance Requirements for Climate Resilience of Low Slope Membrane Roofing Systems (CSA 123.26) in order to address wind-related climate risk associated with this roof type.

 - Developing guidance for new and existing buildings to ensure safe indoor conditions during heat waves based on ongoing research in collaboration with Concordia University.

 - Published a new standard: High exposure fenestration installation (CSA A440.6 )

 - Updated a suite of Canadian Fenestration Standards (CAN/CSA A440) (CSA A440.2 , CSA A440.4 , CSA A440S1) to include climate change considerations in the design of windows and doors.

 - Updated CSA S6:19 the 2019 Canadian Highway Bridge Design Code (CHBDC), which features provisions related to climate change, sustainability and resilience and fully updated historical data.

 - In Ontario alone, the new code has the potential to influence 175 projects per year.
 The previous edition of the CHBDC was based in part on 1970s climate data.